 East Coast Community Fund

-Coastal communities on the Yorkshire, Lincolnshire and the North Norfolk coasts (as far as Wells-next-the-Sea).
+Coastal communities on the Yorkshire and Lincolnshire coasts.
 Please refer to the map below.

 Total Grants Available:

 £465,000 approximately per year (£75,000 of this is ring-fenced for a 'Skills Fund')